 The Company was established in 1927 by my great-grandfather, John Shields and it is still family owned today – one of the very few independent hard rock quarries left in England and one of the largest.

-We employ about 120 people, some of whose forbears also worked for the Company, and we're proud of the fact that many others have been with us more than 25 years.
+We employ over 150 people, some of whose forbears also worked for the Company, and we're proud of the fact that many others have been with us more than 25 years.

 I hope the benefits of such independence, loyalty and cohesion are immediately apparent to our customers.
 Our management structure is very flat – there are no hierarchies – so that decisions are made quickly and responses to customer needs are both immediate and supremely flexible.